RicT1969/sqlalchemy-challenge/README.md

   <li>Using the most recent date, the previous 12 months of precipitation data are reteived by querying the previous 12 months of data</li>
   <li>The query results are loaded into a Pandas DataFrame and the results are plotted using MatPlotLib</li>
   <li>A query is written to find the number of weather stations with a count of their respective observations</li>
-  <li>Hainvg identified the station with the greatest number of observations its lowest, highest and average temperature records are calculated</li>
+  <li>Having identified the station with the greatest number of observations its lowest, highest and average temperature records are calculated</li>
   <li>This station and its observations are stored in a dataframe and a histogram plots the range and frequencies of temperatures recoded.</li></ol></p>

   <p><b>Part 2: Design a climate app.</b></p><ol>